vectordotdev/vector/website/content/en/docs/about/under-the-hood/architecture/buffering-model.md

 expected load, sometimes problems can occur.
 Maybe an application starts generating more logs than normal, or the downstream service where you're sending data starts to respond slower than normal.

 Part of Vector's topology design involves propagating _backpressure_, which is a signal that events cannot be processed as quickly as they are being received.
 When one component tries to send more events to a component than that component can currently handle, the sending component is informed of this indirectly.
-Backpressure can travel all the way from a sink, up through transforms, back to a source, and ultimately, even to clients such as applications sending logs over HTTP.
+Backpressure can travel all the way from a [sink][sinks], up through any [transforms][transforms], back to the [source][sources], and ultimately, even to clients such as applications sending logs over HTTP.

 Backpressure is a means of allowing a system to expose whether or not it can handle more work or if it is too busy to do so.
 We rely on backpressure to be able to slow down the consumption or